luiswirth/bsc-thesis/src/matter/ddf.typ

 === Reconstruction: Whitney-Interpolation via the Whitney map

-There is a one-to-one correspondance between $k$-cochain and Whitney $k$-form @whitney:geointegration
+There is a one-to-one correspondence between $k$-cochain and Whitney $k$-form @whitney:geointegration

 We have already seen how to obtain a cochain from a continuous differential form via cochain-projection.
 This is how we can obtain the cochain corresponding